wp-plugins/wpsso/readme.txt

 == Upgrade Notice ==

-= 2.7.3.1 =

-Added a check for an empty array when checking for duplicate header tags, to prevent a possible PHP warning message.

-= 2.7.3 =
+= 2.7.4 =

-Added a cropping area selection for all Image Dimension options, changed the 'Social Preview' feature to use the first Open Graph image.
+Added the "Product Card Maximum Labels" option.
+This option allows you to use the current Twitter maximum of 2, or the now deprecated maximum of 4.